-Management's Discussion & Analysis For the Second Quarter Ended June 30, 2023
+Management's Discussion & Analysis For the Fiscal Quarter Ended March 31, 2025

-This Management's Discussion and Analysis of the Operations ("MD&A") of TriStar Gold Inc. ("TriStar" or "the Company") is provided to enable the reader to understand the material changes in the financial condition and operations of the Company for the second fiscal quarter ended June 30, 2023.
-This MD&A should be read together with the unaudited condensed consolidated financial statements and notes thereto for the quarter ended June 30, 2023 prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the presentation of interim financial statements, including International Accounting Standard 34, Interim Financial Reporting.
-This MD&A complements and supplements but does not form part of the Company's unaudited condensed consolidated financial statements.
+This Management's Discussion and Analysis of the Operations ("MD&A") of TriStar Gold Inc. ("TriStar" or "the Company") is provided to enable the reader to understand the material changes in the financial condition and operations of the Company for the first fiscal quarter ended March 31, 2025.
+This MD&A should be read together with the unaudited condensed consolidated interim financial statements and notes thereto for the quarter ended March 31, 2025 prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the presentation of interim financial statements, including International Accounting Standard 34, Interim Financial Reporting.
+This MD&A complements and supplements but does not form part of the Company's audited consolidated financial statements.

-The financial statements referred above are available for review under the Company's profile on the System for Electronic Document Analysis and Retrieval ("SEDAR") at sedar.com, and the Company's website at tristargold.com.
+The financial statements referred above are available for review under the Company's profile on the System for Electronic Document Analysis and Retrieval ("SEDARPLUS.ca") and the Company's website at ww.tristargold.com.

-This MD&A contains forward-looking statements such as statements regarding the adequacy of cash resources to carry out the Company's exploration programs, managements' expectations for the success or lack thereof of its exploration and development programs and the Company's need for future financing.
+This MD&A contains forward-looking statements such as statements regarding the adequacy of cash resources to carry out the Company's exploration and development programs, managements' expectations for the success or lack thereof of its exploration and development programs and the Company's need for future financing.
 Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 These forward-looking statements are based upon the beliefs, expectations, reasonable investigation and opinions of management as of the date of this report.
-All forward-looking statements, including those not specifically identified here-in are made subject to the cautionary language beginning on page 22.
+All forward-looking statements, including those not specifically identified here-in are made subject to the cautionary language beginning on page 20.
 Readers are advised to refer to the cautionary language when reading any forward-looking statements.

 All dollar amounts contained here-in are expressed in United States dollars ("US\$") unless otherwise indicated.
-The Company's unaudited condensed consolidated financial statements for the quarter ended June 30, 2023 and this MD&A have been prepared by management as of August 25, 2023 and were approved by the Company's Board of Directors as of the same date.
+The Company's unaudited condensed consolidated financial statements for the fiscal quarter ended March 31, 2025, and this MD&A have been prepared by management as of May 29, 2025, and were approved by the Company's Board of Directors as of the same date.